It appears that spying on citizens is impacting bottom lines. Today, major tech companies released the following letter.

-Community Capital of Vermont is a statewide small business and microenterprise lender serving low and moderate income entrepreneurs.
-Loans range in size from $1,000 to $100,000 and can be used for business start-up or growth and expansion.
+Community Capital of Vermont is a nonprofit, statewide small business and microenterprise lender.
+Our loans range in size from $1,000 to $100,000 and can be used for business start-up or growth and expansion.
 CCVT specializes in providing loans to business owners who lack the collateral or credit history to qualify for traditional bank loans.

 Loan proceeds can be used for working capital, equipment or vehicle, inventory, or to refinance debt.